OneDrive/onedrive-api-docs/docs/controls/file-browser/v8-schema.md

         mode?: 'host' | 'notify';
     };
     /**
-     * Configuration for what item types may be selected within the picker and returned to the host.
+     * Configuration for what item types may be selected within the browser and returned to the host.
      */
     selection?: {
         /**